-Passengers traveling with the ferry to Tunisia will visit the northernmost country in Africa, bordered by Algeria to the west, Libya to the southeast, and the Mediterranean Sea to the north and east!
+Passengers traveling by ferry to Tunisia visit the northernmost country in Africa, bordered by Algeria, Libya and the Mediterranean Sea!

 Tunisia's name is derived from its capital city, Tunis.
 Located between the eastern end of the Atlas Mountains and the northern reaches of the Sahara desert, Tunisia features 1,300 kilometres of coastline including the African conjunction of the western and eastern parts of the Mediterranean Basin.
 According to The New York Times, Tunisia is "known for its golden beaches, sunny weather and affordable luxuries.”

 The ferry to Tunisia approaches the port of Tunis on a daily base transferring passengers who are interested in discovering the maze-like medina quarters of Tunisia’s towns and villages and practising their haggling skills in the markets and souks.
 They will see ornate mosques in the cosmopolitan capital Tunis, explore the ancient ruins of Carthage, the Muslim and Jewish quarters of Jerba, and go swimming in coastal resorts outside Monastir.
 Before leaving the country with ferries from Tunisia, tourists might want to experience a camel ride in the Sahara desert.